-Have you ever eaten out of your local bodega or lechonera (pork roasters), or even been treated to eat something your Puerto Rican friend or coworker made?
+Have you ever eaten out of your local bodega or lechonera (pork roasters) or even been treated to eat something your Puerto Rican friend or coworker made?
 Have you wondered, "wow, this tastes amazing!
 I want to make it at home."
-So you ask your friend or coworker, or the person behind the counter how did they make this dish, only to get a response that goes like this; "a little bit of this, a little bit of that, some sofrito, and cook it for this long."
+So you ask your friend or coworker, how did they make this dish?
+Only to get a response that goes like this; "a little bit of this, a little bit of that, some sofrito, and cook it until it's done."
 My friend, if you ever have gone home and tried a recipe your Puerto Rican friend gave you without adding sofrito, your recipe will never taste as good.

 Sofrito is the not-so-secret Puerto Rican secret ingredient to great cooking.
-Be it a compound like the one picture above or listed out ingredients within the recipe, sofrito is almost always present.
-Like a mirepoix in French cooking, or a trinity in Creole, sofrito is the flavor agent that ties together all the dishes.
+Sofrito is almost always present in a compound like the one pictured above or listed out ingredients within the recipe.
+Like a mirepoix in French cuisine or a trinity in Creole, sofrito is the flavoring agent that ties together all the dishes.

 What is Sofrito?

 Sofrito is a blended combination of key ingredients to give your food a signature Puerto Rican flavor.
 At its most basic, it is a mix of onions, garlic, peppers, sweet peppers, chiles, culantro, salt, pepper, vinegar (or lemon juice), and oil.
 Other ingredients commonly found in sofrito include; ham, salt pork, cilantro, parsley, oregano, cumin, coriander, paprika, and saffron.
 The individual taste of the person making it means that not all sofrito taste the same.
 This is where it becomes your signature blend.